Vivid Sydney, Sydney, New South Wales © Destination NSW

 Melbourne Cup Carnival

-Encompassing fashion, food, festivities and, of course, horse racing, Melbourne Cup Carnival has the whole city pulsing with excitement.
+Encompassing fashion, food, festivities and, of course, horse racing, Melbourne Cup Carnival has the whole nation pulsing with excitement.
 For more than a week, there are plenty of parties, parades, special events and four unique race days, including the famous Melbourne Cup Day on the first Tuesday of November.

 How to experience it: Don your best outfit and head to Flemington Racecourse, the epicentre of the action.
 Soak up the atmosphere trackside before placing a bet on the race that stops the nation at 3pm.
 Be sure to book ahead.